 English Lyrics (Tenth Set).
 By C. Hubert H. Parry.
-[Novello & Co., Ltd.] With this set ends a series that is surely destined to rank both as one of the composers' finest works and as an outstanding contribution to English song.
-The whole series may be regarded as a kind of epitome of Parry's genius, showing as it does his fine literary taste, his fund of melody, his skill and care in accentuation and other details of workmanship, and and care in accentration and other defauls of workmanship, and his ability to move easily from grave to gay.
+[Novello & Co., Ltd.]

+With this set ends a series that is surely destined to rank both as one of the composers' finest works and as an outstanding contribution to English song.
+The whole series may be regarded as a kind of epitome of Parry's genius, showing as it does his fine literary taste, his fund of melody, his skill and care in accentuation and other details of workmanship, and and care in accentuation and other details of workmanship, and his ability to move easily from grave to gay.
 The final book is well worthy of its predecessors.
 We give the titles of the six numbers: 'My heart is like a singing bird' (Christina Rossetti); 'Gone were but the winter cold' (Allan Cunningham), 'A moment of farewell' (Julian Sturgis), 'The child and the twilight' (Langdon Elwyn Mitchell), 'From a city window' (Langdon Elwyn Mitchell), and 'One silent night of late' (Herrick).
-We find the last three particulty attractive.
-'The child and the twilight' and 'One particularly attractive, 'The child and the twilight' and 'One silent night of late' being full of dainty and humorous effects.
+We find the last three particular attractive.
+'The child and the twilight' and 'One effects.
 'From a city window' is one of the most subtle songs Parry ever wrote.
-The setting of Cunningham's lines is full of deep feeling. are fairly difficult.
-The songs are for high voice, and
+The setting of Cunningham's lines is full of deep feeling.
+The songs are for high voice, and are fairly difficult.

 Early English Sonatinas by Composers of the Eighteenth Century.
 Revived for pianoforte by Alec Rowley.

 [Winthrop Rogers.]

-The bringing to light of these little pieces was a happy They serve admirably for teaching material, and thought. should replace some well-worn sonatinas that need not be named.
+The bringing to light of these little pieces was a happy thought.
+They serve admirably for teaching material, and should replace some well-worn sonatinas that need not be named.
 The composers drawn upon are W. Duncombe, C. H. Wilton, Matthew Camidge, John Jones, and James Hook.
 The pieces by Hook are particularly pleasing.
-The difficulty The pieces by Hook are particularly pleasing.
-The difficu is rather less than that of the easier sonatinas of Clementi.
+The difficulty is rather less than that of the easier sonatinas of Clementi.